Be a Man (Randy Savage album)

-Be a Man is the debut studio album by American professional wrestler "Macho Man" Randy Savage.
+Be a Man is the only studio album by American professional wrestler "Macho Man" Randy Savage.
 It was released on October 7, 2003 by Big3 Records.
 The song "Perfect Friend" was written as a tribute to "Mr. Perfect" Curt Hennig, while the title track is a diss song aimed at Hulk Hogan.

 Recording and release

 Savage was offered the opportunity to record Be a Man after meeting Bill Edwards, the chairman of St. Petersburg, Florida-based Big3 Records.
 The label's in-house production team, Da Raskulls, wrote and produced the album; Savage is credited as co-composer of "Be a Man" and his brother, Lanny Poffo, wrote the lyrics of "Perfect Friend."

 In a 2003 interview, Savage said his feud with Hulk Hogan, the subject of the title track, was genuine, and that his entry into music was earnest.
 "I'm just trying to have fun, but I can't stress enough that this isn't a novelty act.
 I'm in this for the long haul," Savage said.

 In 2023, the album was released as vinyl LP for the first time as a Record Store Day exclusive.